geoffroypeeters/deeplearning-101-audiomir_book/task_autotagging_frontend.md

 However, in practice, <mark>we want to measure the performances independently of the choice of a given threshold</mark>.

 This can be using either
-- the <mark>**AUC (Area Under the Curve) of the ROC**</mark>.
+- the <mark>AUC (Area Under the Curve) of the ROC</mark>.
 The ROC curve represents the values of TPrate versus FPrate for all possible choices of a threshold $\tau$.
 The larger the AUC-ROC is (maximum of 1) the more discrimination is between the Positive and Negative classes.
 A value of 0.5 indicates no discrimination (random system).
-- the <mark>**mean-Average-Precision (mAP)**</mark>.
+- the <mark>mean-Average-Precision (mAP)</mark>.
 The mAP measures the AUC of the Precision versus Recall curve for all possible choices of a threshold $\tau)$.

-The AUC-ROC is known to be sensitive to class imbalancing (in case of multi-label, negative examples are usually more numerous than positive ones, hence the FPrate is artificially low leading to good AUC of ROC).
+*Note: The AUC-ROC is known to be sensitive to class imbalancing (in case of multi-label, negative examples are usually more numerous than positive ones, hence the FPrate is artificially low leading to good AUC of ROC).
-In the opposite, mAP which relies on the Precision is less sensitive to class imbalancing and is therefoe prefered.
+In the opposite, mAP which relies on the Precision is less sensitive to class imbalancing and is therefore preferred.*

 ![AUC-ROC-MAP](/images/brick_roc_map_P.png)